-The name Musqueam relates back to the River Grass, the name of the grass is məθkʷəy̓.
-There is a story that has been passed on from generation to generation that explains how we became known as the xʷməθkʷəy̓əm (Musqueam) - People of the River Grass.
+The name Musqueam relates back to the flowering plant, məθkʷəy̓, which grows in the Fraser River estuary.
+There is a sχʷəy̓em̓ that has been passed on from generation to generation that explains how we became known as the xʷməθkʷəy̓əm – People of the məθkʷəy̓ plant.

 The old people spoke of a small lake called xʷməm̓qʷe:m (Camosun Bog) where the sʔi:ɬqəy̓ (double-headed serpent) originated.
 They were warned as youth to be cautious and not go near or they would surely die.
 This sʔi:ɬqəy̓ was so massive its winding path from the lake to the stal̕əw̓ (river) became the creek flowing through Musqueam to this day.
 Everything the serpent passed over died and from its droppings bloomed a new plant, the məθkʷəy̓.